Wellesley Nautical School: History

-Wellesley became an approved school in 1933, but continued to train boys (some of whom were still there as abandoned children or voluntarily) for sea-going trades in a variety of vessels sailing out of Blyth.
-In 1973, following substantial changes in the treatment of young boys incorporated in the Children and Young Persons Act 1969, Wellesley became part of The City of Sunderland's Council's Social Services Department and although the nautical element continued into the 1970s the last thirty years of its operation saw a distinct move away from sea-going training towards more general education and training as "Wellesley Community Home".
+In 1973, following substantial changes in the treatment of young boys incorporated in the Children and Young Persons Act 1969, Wellesley became part of The City of Sunderland's Council's Social Services Department, The nautical element continued into the 1970s with, for example, the maintaining of the school's training vessel M.V.
+Admiral Collingwood and the school's name 'Wellesley Nautical Community School'.
+Over the last thirty years of its operation there was a distinct move away from sea-going training towards more general education and training as "Wellesley Community Home".